-Prerequisites: Medical Assistant I (8345)
+Prerequisite(s): Medical Assistant I (8345)

-Credits: Three (3); 2nd year of a two-year program Industry Credential Available: NOCTI: Medical Assisting
+Industry Credential Available: NOCTI: Medical Assisting

 Medical Assistant II students will apply and implement medical-assisting skills and techniques learned in Medical Assistant I. They also learn management of health records; cardiopulmonary resuscitation; care and use of equipment; collection and analysis of laboratory specimens; special diagnostic testing related to basic diseases and disorders, treatment, and medication; and job preparedness skills.
 Advanced on-the-job clinical experience in a healthcare facility is a part of the course.
 Successful completion of the program may lead to employment in a healthcare setting and an industry credential.